-This is in reply to your letter to dated January 27, 1983, concerning the assessment of dock rights on Lake Arrowhead.
-Your letter and the material enclosed therewith, subsequent telephone conversations with Chico Porras, and material and information provided me by Joe Minar at our meeting of April 27 disclose the following facts:
+This is in reply to your letter to James J. Delaney dated January 27, 1983, concerning the assessment of dock rights on Your letter and the material enclosed therewith, subsequent telephone conversations with Chico Porras, and material and information provided me by Joe Minar at our meeting of April 27 disclose the following facts:

-Lake Arrowhead is owned by Arrowhead Lake Association (ALA), a California Non-Profit Corporation.
-ALA purchased Lake Arrowhead and certain adjoining land from Boise Cascade Home and Land Corporation and Lake Arrowhead Dam Corporation (Boise) in October 1975.
-In connection with the purchase, ALA granted back to Boise by Grant of Boat Slip Rights the right to place 500 slips on the lake.
-The Grant of Boat Slip Rights defines a "slip" as a "space on a dock or pier adapted to the mooring of a single boat...while such boat is floating on Lake Arrowhead."
-A "slip right" is defined in the Grant of Boat Slip Rights as a "separate, distinct, permanent and irrevocable right to construct, place, maintain, use and repair one slip on the [Lake]."
+is owned by

+, a California Non-Profit Corporation. purchased and certain adjoining land from and and in October 1975.
+In connection with the purchase, by Grant of Boat Slip Rights the right granted back to to place 500 slips on the lake.
+The Grant of Boat Slip Rights defines a "slip" as a "space on a dock or pier adapted to the mooring of a single boat ... while such boat is floating on

+" A "slip right" is defined in the Grant of Boat Slip Rights as a "separate, distinct, permanent and irrevocable right to construct, place, maintain, use and repair one slip on the [Lake].

 As I understand it, the docks are wooden structures which contain one or more grooves which are called slips.
 The docks float on the lake and are held in place by cables which encircle posts or pilings which are embedded in the lake and shore.
-The docks therefore are readily movable and in fact are moved from place to place on the lake by or at the request of ALA.
+The docks therefore are readily movable and in fact are moved from place to place on the lake by or at the request of .